 Hosting an online store

 Hosting is one of the most critical components of an online retail store.
-If you are building an eCommerce platform, you have to get the best managed hosting.
+To build an eCommerce platform, you must get the best managed hosting.
 A good server ensures that your website loads fast and functions properly.
 It also keeps your customers’ sensitive information secure.

 Though you can use Yahoo or Gmail as your official business email in the initial days, you should get a domain-specific email as soon as you build your website.
 Even if you do not have a website at the moment, the domain-specific email address will make you look professional and distinguished.
 It will also increase your digital security and reputation.